 Customers can enter into derivatives contracts with the Bank.
 The types of derivatives currently offered by the Bank are FX swaps and forwards, interest rate swaps, cross-currency swaps, as well as options and forwards on equities, treasury notes and bonds with a government guarantee.
 Limits on exposures and collateral are determined in accordance with the Bank's risk appetite.
 The Bank also uses derivatives to reduce market risk on its balance sheet.
-The Bank's exposure to derivative instruments increased during 2013 but the Bank does not consider this a material risk.
+The Bank's exposure to derivative instruments is not considered to be a material risk.